aaronkplatt/sunshineSurfClub.github.io/README.md

 How many pages do we need to make: 2

 Do you want a contact page: yEs

-How many photos are you going to be posting?
-Just logo, photos after draft.

 # To do:
 To publish a website ill need to set up a zoom call with my dad